 Just a reminder that these are 12 books or series I’ve read and enjoyed during this last year, but they might have been released before 2021.

-And we’re getting closer to the present day.
-Only one of these left now, so I’ll come back to it in another moment.
-As always, let me know if you need to know about CWs, or if you want more personalized recommendations.
+As always, let me know if you need any particular CWs, or if you want more personal recommendations.